stolostron/multicluster-global-hub/demos/basic.md

 1. Observe managed clusters in the Web console of `hoh`, `hub1` and `hub2`.
 Note that the Web console of `hoh` contains managed clusters of both `hub1` and `hub2`.

     The screenshot below shows an example setup.
-The Web console of `hub1` is in the bottom left quarter, `hub1` mmanages clusters `cluster0`-`cluster4`.
+The Web console of `hub1` is at the bottom left quarter, `hub1` manages clusters `cluster0`-`cluster4`.
-    The Web console of `hub2` is in the bottom right quarter, `hub2` mmanages clusters `cluster5`-`cluster9`.
+    The Web console of `hub2` is at the bottom right quarter, `hub2` manages clusters `cluster5`-`cluster9`.
     The Web console of `hoh`, with a distinctive blue color design, appears at the top half of the screen.
 It contains the clusters of both `hub1` and `hub2`, namely `cluster0`-`cluster9`.

     ![Screenshot of an example Hub-of-Hubs setuo](../images/demo_clusters_view.png)